Academic life is demanding and women academics face many challenges on their path to success

 Keeping this in mind, the words of the 16-year-old Greta Thunberg: “We cannot solve a crisis without treating it as a crisis.
 And if solutions within the system are so impossible to find, then maybe we should change the system itself.” apply as much to the academic climate as they do to climate change.

 How Grid helps academic women and men achieve results and greater satisfaction

-I first created the Grid approach to help me balance my own needs for self-care and life.
+I first created the Grid approach to help me balance my own needs for self-care and life as a woman in academia.
 My research training instilled in me a hard-work ethic as well as an addiction to ‘my’ work.
 I say ‘my’ because I love what I do and find it fascinating.

 While in an ideal world one should be able to balance work with life, in reality, the desire to succeed can often result in a great deal of stress and pressure.
 The need to get things done, in turn, can easily skew what gets prioritized.
 This means that some things that matter most including health, sleep and our loved ones can get squeezed out.
 Over time, through habitual behaviour, this effect creates ever-greater costs and imbalance.
 It can also wreak one’s sense of self.

 The Grid approach and framework is designed to support healthy productivity whereby success and self-realization do not come through sacrifice and sadness.
 Grid achieves this by taking advantage of the power of the visual nervous system, how we plan and achieve tasks and keep motivated.
 Grid invites the individual to approach each day through four key areas or quadrants.